-Japan's Princess Mako to marry after years of controversy
+Japan's Princess Mako marries after years of controversy

-Princess Mako is set to marry her commoner boyfriend, Kei Komuro, on Tuesday, with controversy over a financial dispute involving Komuro’s mother leading the couple to forgo traditional ceremonies associated with a royal marriage.
+Princess Mako married her commoner boyfriend, Kei Komuro, on Tuesday, with controversy over a financial dispute involving Komuro’s mother leading the couple to forgo traditional ceremonies associated with a royal marriage.

-The Imperial Household Agency was set to submit legal paperwork to register the couple’s marriage on their behalf early in the day.
-The pair of newlywed 30-year-olds will then hold a news conference at a Tokyo hotel from 2 p.m.
+The Imperial Household Agency submitted legal paperwork to register the couple’s marriage on their behalf early in the day.
+The pair of newlywed 30-year-olds are scheduled to hold a news conference at a Tokyo hotel from 2 p.m.

 Komuro left his home in Yokohama at around 8:30 a.m.
 Tuesday to prepare for the day.